 How to Get Vaccinated

-In addition to private medical offices who have registered to be vaccination distributers, Texas health officials have begun shipping the COVID-19 vaccine to 'hubs' within the state.
-Both Dallas County Health and Human Services (DCHHS) and Denton County Public Health have been designated as vaccine hubs, and both counties have created websites from which residents in Phase 1A and Phase 1B can sign up to receive the vaccine.
+All adults in Texas are eligible to receive the COVID-19 vaccine.
+In addition to private medical offices who have registered to be vaccination distributers, Texas health officials are shipping the COVID-19 vaccine to 'hubs' within the state.
+Both Dallas County Health and Human Services (DCHHS) and Denton County Public Health have been designated as vaccine hubs, and both counties have created websites from which residents can sign up to receive the vaccine.

-- Register to receive the vaccine in Dallas County
+- Schedule an appointment to receive the vaccine through Dallas County

 - Dallas County COVID-19 Hotline: 972-692-2780